 Part of the fun of having a leo is that you get to watch them go about their daily business in their habitat.
 For us reptile fans, this is funny, informative, endearing, and just cool to watch.
 It also makes you ask questions about the behavior you are witnessing.

 Why your leopard gecko is digging?
-Digging is a normal activity that leopard geckos do as a means of getting away from the sun to cool down, searching for food, and escaping from predators.
-It is a normal activity you can expect to happen occasionally with your leo.
+Digging is a normal activity that leopard geckos do as a means of getting away from the sun to cool down, searching for

 To understand in full why your leopard gecko does this, and ways you can make their environment great for them, keep on reading.